Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

 In addition to increased safety measures taken by law enforcement and residents, several non-profit organizations are also dedicated to helping keep Carroll Gardens a safe place to live and visit.

-These organizations provide educational opportunities for children, services such as after-school programs focused on reducing violence, and counseling services for those suffering from addiction or mental health issues related to trauma or abuse.
+These organizations provide educational opportunities for children, services such as after-school programs focused on reducing violence, and counseling services for those who have an addiction or mental health issues related to trauma or abuse.